Leicester Area Guide

 With two formidable universities both highly ranked and highly rated, and the National Space Centre linked to these because the University of Leicester is one of the few learning institutions to specialise in space sciences, the City has an enviable educational standing.

-The sporting story of Leicester is based upon the two prominent city-centre stadiums, Welford Road for Leicester Tigers in rugby and the King Power Stadium for Leicester City, who at the time of writing are heading the Premier League!
+The sporting story of Leicester is based upon the two prominent city-centre stadiums, Welford Road for Leicester Tigers in rugby and the King Power Stadium for Leicester City, both winners of their respective leagues - Leicester punches above its weight!

 At a population of around 330,000 Leicester is the 11th largest city by population in England.
 It is hugely culturally diverse, with the largest Diwali celebrations outside of India, a huge annual Caribbean Carnival, the largest in the U.K. outside London, and one of the major comedy festivals each year in February with over twenty years standing.